Most respondents rank the facilities as above average.

 The interview was mostly just back and forth dialogue.
 I didn't have the feeling of being interogated like other schools make you feel.
 Very relaxed interview, they want to get to know the real you, not just your canned responses.

-Students said most difficult question asked at Belmont University College of Pharmacy discussed various topics such as why they chose Belmont, handling difficult situations at work, managing stress, addressing academic challenges, and describing improvements to American healthcare.
-Notably, some respondents mentioned a specific essay prompt about handling team members who weren't contributing, suggesting a scenario-based inquiry.
+Students said the most difficult question asked at Belmont University College of Pharmacy discussed handling difficult situations at work, managing stress, and addressing academic challenges.
+Additionally, some respondents mentioned an MMI format and a nondisclosure agreement, suggesting the possibility of encountering questions related to specific scenarios and ethical dilemmas.

 If you are not doing well in a class, what would you do?
 Did you follow through with what you said and if so, explain in details (I told her I get into study groups and I spoke with my professor)...I had to think for a few seconds to try to remember the details.